-Due Date: The design package shall be submitted electronically following guidelines provided at the Competition website.
-In addition, one hard copy of the full design plus the original Sign-off form (available on competition website) must be mailed to the Virginia Space Grant Consortium, 600 Butler Farm Road, Suite 2253, Hampton, VA 23666.
+The design package shall be submitted electronically following guidelines provided at the Competition website.
+In addition, one hard copy of the full design plus the original sign-off form (available on Competition website) must be mailed to:

+Virginia Space Grant Consortium 600 Butler Farm Road, Suite 2253, Hampton, VA 23666.

 All electronic and hard copy submissions must meet the 5 p.m.
-(Eastern Daylight Time) deadline on April 27, 2018.
-It is strongly recommended that a mail service that certifies delivery be used.
+(Eastern Daylight Time) deadline on April 29, 2019.
+It is strongly recommended that a certified mail service be used.
 The faculty advisor will receive a submission acknowledgement via email.